Power Transformations of Relative Count Data as a Shrinkage Problem: Introduction

 It turns out that the $e$-geodesic corresponds to an alternative parametrization of the posterior probability, where the prior and likelihood contribute via weighted geometric means.
 A point on the $e$-geodesic is just another estimator of the posterior mean that uses this alternative parametrization.
 When back-transforming exponential coordinates to the original parameter, this geodesic can be written as

 with $0\le\beta\le1$.
 This kind of exponential scaling is well known in statistical physics, where $\beta$ is the inverse temperature.
 It is also used when Box-Cox transforming data to reduce skew or to replace logarithms by approximate expressions when zeros are involved.
 In the CoDA context, $\beta$ can be used to mediate between $\chi$-squared distance and Aitchison distance and thus makes a connection between log-ratio analysis and Correspondence Analysis (CA) \cite{Greenacre2010}.
 The latter can handle zeros while the former needs to impute them.\\ For finding the optimal value of the shrinkage parameter $\lambda$, a simple analytic solution for minimization of the mean squared error (MSE) with respect to the true parameter can be found \cite{LedoitWolf, HausserStrimmer}.
 To use the same strategy for the $\beta$-parameter of the $e$-geodesic, we propose to use an MSE on the tangent space.
 This is just expected Aitchison distance between the estimator and the true parameter.
 We derive an analytic solution that approximates an optimal $\beta$ based on the Delta method (i.e., via Taylor expansion).
 This is computationally inexpensive and can, e.g., be used as a data preprocessing for dimension reduction techniques like CA. Simulations show that this approach holds promise for data with many essential zeros.
 We discuss the exponential shrinkage estimator as an additional tool that avoids the pseudocounts of current procedures in contexts where zero imputation may be inappropriate.
-On a theoretical level, this contribution aims to unify power transformations with shrinkage under the same conceptual framework.
+On a theoretical level, this contribution aims to unify power transformations with shrinkage under the same conceptual framework.\\ {Section \ref{review} presents essentially review material, with the first two paragraphs dedicated to some very general statistical motivation.
+We then introduce the information geometric formulation of the multinomial likelihood and posterior and make some methodological excursions of a more technical nature in paragraphs \ref{generalEst} and \ref{shrinkage}.
+In these paragraphs, we reformulate known minimizations of relative entropy and of expected quadratic loss in form of propositions that will serve us in the subsequent application.
+Section \ref{application} is then dedicated to the application of the material presented.
+It includes the definition of an alternative shrinkage estimator and its optimisation along the exponential geodesic as well as a benchmark of it using simulations.
+All the proofs and some of the more lengthy algebraic derivations are deferred to the Appendix.}